DuskNgai/Paper-Notes/Bio/Cryo/cryoEM Concept Check Questions Revised.md

    > Less defocused.

-5. What is “over-focus”?
+5. What is "over-focus"?

    > If the image form above the predetermined image plane, we call it over-focused.

-6. How do heavily defocussed images look different than “closer-to-focus” images?
+6. How do heavily defocussed images look different than "closer-to-focus" images?

    > We can maximize the CTF value of the specified spatial frequency to get details.